lolman135/backend-labs-project/README.md

 ### Description
 Hi, my name is Kyrylo, i'm a student at NTUU KPI, FICE, F7 "Computer Engineering" specialization.
 This project was created for my subject "Backend".
 It uses Kotlin as main language and default Java stack:
-Spring Framework (Spring Boot, Spring Data and Spring Security) and Hibernate ORM and Gradle as build system (Everything includes data and security will be added soon).
+Spring Framework (Spring Boot, Spring Data and Spring Security) and Hibernate ORM and Gradle as build system.

 ### Instructions